robertsthomas/syntxweather/README.md

 After downloading the app, please go to this link, [https://expo.io/@robertsthomas/syntxweather](https://expo.io/@robertsthomas/syntxweather) and then scan the link with iPhone camera or through the expo app with android!
+Or just click the link if your already on a device with the app installed.